cschev/a-life-in-postcards/pages/senders.md

 #### Sydney Bailes

-Syndey Bailes attended middle school and high school with Caroline Scheving in Nashville, TN.
+Sydney Bailes attended middle school and high school with Caroline Scheving in Nashville, TN.
 She attended George Washington University in Washington, D.C. where she obtained her bachelor's degree in biomedical/medical engineering.
 Sydney is currently a PhD candidate at Boston University studying biomedical engineering.
 She has a wonderful cat named Arya and is a passionate sports lover.

 #### Becca Dedert